 The humble U-Bolt.
 We use them in so many places in industry and for DIY projects.
 They are on most trailer axles, and often on cranes and other tools as well.
 There is just no substitute when you want to fasten something on a round pipe or bar.
-They are so simple, yet so useful.
+U-Bolts are so simple, yet so useful.

 I Found The U-Bolt Store